farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-0-Intro-to-OCP.md

 ## History

 Bertrand Meyer originally described this principle while considering how to make reusable software libraries.
-He wanted to publish some code that could be adapted to the use cases of many consumers without the different consumers having access to modify the library itself.
+He wanted to publish some code that could be adapted to could be adapted to many systems without those systems modifying the library itself.

 Think about all the packages you add to your software projects.
 Loggers, data access libraries, authentication, and much more.
-These libraries would not be possible if the source code had to be changed for every system.
+These libraries would not be meaningful if the source code had to be changed for every system.

 ## Analogy: Function Parameters
 Imagine if functions didn't have parameters.
 They would be nearly useless.